steinbring/jws.dev/experience.md

 ### CSS

-- I have 15+ years of experience writing [CSS](https://jws.news/tag/css/).
+With over 15 years of experience in writing [CSS](https://jws.news/tag/css/), I have honed my skills in crafting responsive and visually appealing web designs.
+My expertise includes utilizing various CSS frameworks and methodologies to create efficient, maintainable, and scalable stylesheets.

 #### Bootstrap

-- I used it at [UW-Milwaukee](resume.html#web-application-developer), [Kohler](resume.html#coldfusion-developer), [Starkmedia](resume.html#senior-application-developer), [QM Quality Matters](resume.html#application-developer), and [Bader Rutter](resume.html#senior-full-stack-developer).
+Throughout my career, I have extensively used Bootstrap to accelerate frontend development.
+At [UW-Milwaukee](resume.html#web-application-developer), [Kohler](resume.html#coldfusion-developer), [Starkmedia](resume.html#senior-application-developer), [QM Quality Matters](resume.html#application-developer), and [Bader Rutter](resume.html#senior-full-stack-developer), Bootstrap enabled me to build responsive layouts and standardized components efficiently, enhancing user experience and speeding up development cycles.

 #### Bulma

-- I used it at [UW-Milwaukee](resume.html#web-application-engineer) and [Bader Rutter](resume.html#senior-full-stack-developer).
+At [UW-Milwaukee](resume.html#web-application-engineer) and [Bader Rutter](resume.html#senior-full-stack-developer), I leveraged Bulma to create modern and flexible interfaces.
+Its simplicity and modularity allowed for rapid prototyping and customization, ensuring that designs met both aesthetic and functional requirements.

 #### Vuetify

-- I used it at [Bader Rutter](resume.html#senior-full-stack-developer).
+During my tenure at [Bader Rutter](resume.html#senior-full-stack-developer), I utilized Vuetify to develop rich, Material Design-compliant user interfaces within Vue.js applications.
+This enhanced the visual consistency and usability of the projects I worked on.

 #### PrimeVue

-- I wrote [JWS Pictures](https://jws.pictures/) using it.
+I crafted [JWS Pictures](https://jws.pictures/) using PrimeVue, taking advantage of its comprehensive suite of UI components to build an interactive and user-friendly photo blog.

 #### Shoelace / Web Awesome

-- I discovered this in early 2024 and am excited about it.
+I recently discovered Shoelace / Web Awesome.
+The focus on web components and cross-browser compatibility offers promising avenues for future projects.
+I plan on trying it out once the pro version is available.

 ### HTML

-- I have 15+ years of experience writing HTML.
+My 15+ years of experience with HTML have equipped me with a deep understanding of semantic markup and web standards.
+I consistently apply best practices to ensure accessibility and search engine optimization across all my web projects.

 ### SQL

-- I have 15+ years of experience writing SQL.
+I have over 15 years of experience writing SQL for various relational databases.
+My expertise includes designing database schemas, optimizing queries, and ensuring data integrity, which is critical for building reliable and efficient data-driven applications.

 ### JavaScript

-- I have years of experience with [AngularJS](https://jws.news/tag/AngularJS/), [Rivets.js](https://jws.news/tag/rivets-js/), [Vue.js](https://jws.news/tag/Vue-JS/), and [React](https://jws.news/tag/React/).
-I also have years of experience writing [Node.js](https://jws.news/tag/node-js/) in multiple contexts.
+My JavaScript journey spans several frameworks and libraries, including [AngularJS](https://jws.news/tag/AngularJS/), [Rivets.js](https://jws.news/tag/rivets-js/), [Vue.js](https://jws.news/tag/Vue-JS/), and [React](https://jws.news/tag/React/).
+Additionally, I have substantial experience with [Node.js](https://jws.news/tag/node-js/) in various contexts, enabling me to easily develop full-stack applications.

 #### Web Components

-- I have experience with [web components](https://jws.news/tag/web-components/) with and without [Lit](https://jws.news/tag/lit/).
-I like Lit.
+I have worked with [web components](https://jws.news/tag/web-components/) both with and without [Lit](https://jws.news/tag/lit/).
+Lit, in particular, has streamlined the process of building reusable components, allowing for more efficient and maintainable codebases.

 #### AngularJS

-- In 2013, I introduced my employer to AngularJS, began teaching my fellow developers about its promise for what it could do for us, and started using it with production applications.
-- In 2014 and 2015, I [wrote several articles about leveraging AngularJS best](https://jws.news/tag/angularjs/) and wrote several small projects using it.
+In 2013, I introduced AngularJS to my team, recognizing its potential to revolutionize our development process.
+I educated my colleagues on its benefits and successfully integrated it into production applications.
+My passion for AngularJS led me to [write several articles](https://jws.news/tag/angularjs/) between 2014 and 2015, sharing insights and best practices with the developer community.

 #### Rivets.js

-- I discovered Rivets.js in 2015 after joining [Quality Matters](resume.html#application-developer).
-Their product needed a binding and templating solution, and I couldn't justify adding AngularJS.
-Rivets was lightweight and robust enough to fit the need since it is only 6.2kb minified and gzipped (including dependencies).
-- I [published several articles on Rivets in 2015 and 2016](https://jws.news/tag/rivets-js/) and presented about it at [MilwaukeeJS](https://www.meetup.com/milwaukeejs/).
+Upon joining [Quality Matters](resume.html#application-developer) in 2015, I discovered Rivets.js as a lightweight alternative for binding and templating needs.
+Its minimal footprint made it an ideal choice for our projects.
+I [published several articles](https://jws.news/tag/rivets-js/) on Rivets.js and presented my findings at [MilwaukeeJS](https://www.meetup.com/milwaukeejs/), contributing to the broader discourse on efficient JavaScript frameworks.

 #### Vue.js

-- When I joined [UW-Milwaukee](resume.html#web-application-engineer) in 2016, I discovered Vue.js and wished I had known about it sooner.
-It was everything that I wanted from Rivets and more.
-- I have published [dozens of articles on Vue.js since 2020](https://jws.news/tag/vue-js/) and written [both side apps](https://boilerplate.jws.app/) and code for work using it.
-I adore it.
+At [UW-Milwaukee](resume.html#web-application-engineer) in 2016, I began working with Vue.js and quickly recognized its elegance and simplicity.
+Since 2020, I have [published dozens of articles](https://jws.news/tag/vue-js/) on Vue.js and developed numerous side projects and professional applications using the framework.
+My enthusiasm for Vue.js stems from its flexibility and the vibrant community supporting it.

 #### React

-- In 2024, I poked my head up and realized React dominates the space.
-I started exploring the topic and [published several articles on it](https://jws.news/tag/react/).
+I have explored React and [published several articles](https://jws.news/tag/react/) documenting my experiences.
+Exploring React has broadened my perspective on front-end development and enriched my skill set.

 #### Node.js

-Since 2014, I have written Node for multiple shops in multiple contexts.
-I have run it in [Heroku] (https://jws.news/tag/heroku/), [Azure] (https://jws.news/tag/azure/), and [Google Cloud] (https://jws.news/tag/google-cloud/).
-For one client, I ran it in [Firebase Functions](https://firebase.google.com/docs/functions/functions-and-firebase).
-I like it a lot.
+Since 2014, I have developed Node.js applications for various organizations, deploying them on platforms like [Heroku](https://jws.news/tag/heroku/), [Azure](https://jws.news/tag/azure/), and [Google Cloud](https://jws.news/tag/google-cloud/).
+I have also utilized [Firebase Functions](https://firebase.google.com/docs/functions/functions-and-firebase) for serverless computing.
+Node.js remains a favorite due to its scalability and efficiency in server-side development.

 ### PHP

-- I have written a ton of PHP while at [Starkmedia](resume.html#senior-application-developer), [UW-Milwaukee](resume.html#web-application-engineer), and [Bader Rutter](resume.html#senior-full-stack-developer).
-- I have also written dozens of [PHP articles on my website](https://jws.news/tag/php/) and on [Dev](https://dev.to/steinbring).
+I have written extensive PHP code at [Starkmedia](resume.html#senior-application-developer), [UW-Milwaukee](resume.html#web-application-engineer), and [Bader Rutter](resume.html#senior-full-stack-developer).
+My contributions to the PHP community include [dozens of articles](https://jws.news/tag/php/) on my website and on [Dev](https://dev.to/steinbring), where I share knowledge and engage with fellow developers.

 #### Laravel

-- I started writing Laravel while working for [UW-Milwaukee](https://jws.dev/resume.html#web-application-engineer).
-- I started [writing about Laravel](https://jws.news/tag/laravel/) in 2022 while attempting to convince [Bader Rutter](https://jws.dev/resume.html#senior-full-stack-developer) to consider it.
+My experience with Laravel began at [UW-Milwaukee](resume.html#web-application-engineer), where I appreciated its elegant syntax and robust features.
+I started [writing about Laravel](https://jws.news/tag/laravel/) to advocate for its adoption at [Bader Rutter](resume.html#senior-full-stack-developer), highlighting its potential to enhance our development workflow.

 #### WordPress

-- I built and maintained WordPress sites at [Starkmedia](resume.html#senior-application-developer), [UW-Milwaukee](resume.html#web-application-engineer), and [Bader Rutter](resume.html#senior-full-stack-developer).
-- [My website](https://jws.news/) uses WordPress and has used it for over a decade.
+I have built and maintained WordPress sites at [Starkmedia](resume.html#senior-application-developer), [UW-Milwaukee](resume.html#web-application-engineer), and [Bader Rutter](resume.html#senior-full-stack-developer).
+My personal website, [JWS News](https://jws.news/), has been powered by WordPress for over a decade, reflecting my long-standing commitment to the platform.

 ### Python

-- I have [published code on my blog](https://jws.news/tag/python/) related to [Machine Learning (ML)](https://jws.news/tag/machine-learning/) and [Artificial Intelligence (AI)](experience.html#artificial-intelligence).
-Python might be my chosen language for [AI](experience.html#artificial-intelligence) and [ML](https://jws.news/tag/machine-learning/) work.
+I have [published code](https://jws.news/tag/python/) related to [Machine Learning (ML)](https://jws.news/tag/machine-learning/) and [Artificial Intelligence (AI)](experience.html#artificial-intelligence) on my blog.
+Python is my preferred language for AI and ML projects due to its extensive libraries and supportive community, making it ideal for complex AI and ML tasks.

 ### .NET

-- I was the .NET expert at [BR](resume.html#senior-full-stack-developer).
-We used both .NET Framework and .NET Classic.
+As the .NET expert at [Bader Rutter](resume.html#senior-full-stack-developer), I worked with both .NET Framework and .NET Core.
+My responsibilities included developing and maintaining robust applications, ensuring they met the highest performance and reliability standards.

 ### CFML

 #### Adobe ColdFusion

-- I wrote a ton of CFML at [UW-Milwaukee](resume.html#web-application-developer), [Kohler](resume.html#coldfusion-developer), [Starkmedia](resume.html#senior-application-developer), and [QM Quality Matters](resume.html#application-developer).
+My extensive experience with CFML spans roles at [UW-Milwaukee](resume.html#web-application-developer), [Kohler](resume.html#coldfusion-developer), [Starkmedia](resume.html#senior-application-developer), and [QM Quality Matters](resume.html#application-developer).
+While I haven't [written extensively about ColdFusion](https://jws.news/tag/coldfusion/), my practical knowledge has been instrumental in delivering efficient solutions in various projects.
-- I have written a few [ColdFusion blog posts](https://jws.news/tag/coldfusion/) but not as many as you would expect.

 #### Lucee

-- If you don't have $8,000 for an Adobe ColdFusion license, Lucee is an excellent option.
-I have used it often to play around with CFML outside of work.
+For projects without the budget for Adobe ColdFusion licenses, I have turned to Lucee as a cost-effective and powerful alternative.
+It has enabled me to experiment with CFML outside of work, expanding my skill set without financial constraints.

 ## Databases